broadinstitute/cromwell/docs/optimizations/CheckpointFiles.md

 Available in Cromwell 55 and higher.

-This optimization aims to resolve the issue of your worker VM being preempted 9 hours and 55 minutes into the runtime of a 10 hour job and having no option but to re-run the entire computation again.
+This optimization provides a way to mitigate the problem of long-running tasks getting preempted partway through execution.
+It allows the user to save intermediates of a task at regularly scheduled checkpoints.
+After an interruption, the task can be restarted from the last saved checkpoint, thereby avoiding having to re-run the entire computation again.

 ### Description

 Specifying a `checkpointFile` value in a task's `runtime` section designates a checkpoint file which will periodically be copied to cloud storage every 10 minutes.
 This checkpoint file will then be restored automatically on subsequent attempts if the job is interrupted.
+Once the final output has been successfully generated, the checkpoint file will be deleted.

 To use this feature effectively, the WDL task must be written intentionally to use the checkpoint file.
 See example below.

+### Effect on cloud charges

-**Note:** Although the checkpoint file is deleted if the task succeeds, storage charges may accrue from (1) storing the checkpoint file during the running of the task, (2) aborting or otherwise stopping the task externally, and (3) transferring it between the VM and the cloud storage bucket.
-These cost should be minor, especially balanced against the performance and cost benefits of being able to restore from the checkpoint when a worker VMs gets preempted.
+Charges will accrue from storing the checkpoint file during the running of the task, and additional charges may apply to the transfer between the VM and the cloud storage bucket depending on their locations.
+These cost should be minor, especially balanced against the performance and cost benefits of being able to restore from the checkpoint when a worker VM gets preempted.

+Since the checkpoint file is deleted after successful completion of the task, no further charges will accrue after completion.
+However, if the task is aborted or otherwise stopped externally, ie through interruption of Cromwell's operation, the checkpoint file will NOT be deleted and storage charges will continue to accrue indefinitely, or until the file is manually deleted.

 ### Effect on Call Caching